Go to End

 Game - Wall jumping and ninja techniques in a top down, tile based format.
 Wall climbing and moving on roof tops.
 Demonic berserking (maybe becomes a brown hairy wolf dragon).
 Vampire-like healing and magic.
 Meditation to menu and level or save.
 A lot of the game has to do with infiltrating castle-like fortresses and avoiding conflict.
 Focused on supernatural battles like Ninja Scroll.

 Type - Top Down: Platformer / RTS - Diablo 2 look (not isometric).

 Reference - Berserk (anime), Ninja Scroll (anime), Dark Souls, Metal Gear Solid.

-Story - Based on the graphic novels Appleseed.
-Military heroes, Deunan, Hairy, Zelda and Klaus, discover too late a plot to rewrite history (like tilting the light to make someone look like an ass) and instigate world war.
-While attempting to remedy the conflict, they're framed as traitors (both sides are good etc) and forced to retreat to an enemy prison, where they discover a plot to release a super bacteria as well (absentmindedly destroying the world just to get them).
+Story - Based on the Appleseed manga.
+Deunan, Hairy, Zelda and Klaus, military heroes, discover too late a plot to rewrite history (tilting the light) to instigate war.
+While attempting to remedy the conflict they're framed as traitors (both sides are good) and forced to retreat to the enemy prison.
+Another plot to release super bacteria.
 Themes of information war, and also the anticipation of weapons, like having a gun around causes a desire to see it go off, like drama in movies causes a desire to see reality become dramatic.
-Once the super bacteria escapes it kills off a majority of living things, then it quickly begins to mutate and create dinosaurs, which become massive.
-The military tries to suppress the pandemonium of fast moving and insatiable reptiles, eating what's left of civilization.
+The modified bacteria escalates, killing off a majority of things and quickly mutating into dinosaurs, which become massive.
+The military tries to suppress a pandemonium of insatiable reptiles.
 The story ends with the group living like cavemen, reflective and at peace but unlikely to survive.